Ablanitsa, Blagoevgrad Province: History

 Historical sources show that Ablanitsa is one of the most ancient settlements along the Mesta River in the Chech area.
 The first written sources in which the village is listed as a settlement under the names Aplanche, Ablaniche and Ablanije are Ottoman registers from the end of the 15th century.
 In another Ottoman register from Timur Hisar vilayet from the end of 1617 the village is listed as Ablaniche.

 The earlier development of the settlement is evidenced by archaeological excavations and finds in the village and the surrounding area, researched and recorded by Bulgarian archaeologists, historians and researchers.
 A number of other archaeological finds from ancient settlements and necropolises located near the village give us additional information about the formation and development of the village.
 Both Slavic and Thracian settlements and shrines have been discovered and studied, and the objects and inventory found there indicate both early community development and the presence of different cultures that have left their testimonies to their centuries-old existence.
 Summarizing these facts, it is claimed that the beginning of the settlement was made by the Thracians with the formation of a settlement of several huts in the Baltachitsa locality.
-As this settlement is strategically located in close proximity to one of the most developed thoroughfares since ancient times, it is the road connecting the interior of Bulgaria, passing through Plovdiv, Peshtera, Batak, Dospat, through the villages of Satovcha, Ablanitsa, crossing the river Mesta, through Vozem, Belotintsi, Seres, Thessaloniki and Athens and used for commercial and transport activity, built and maintained by the Romans, whose remains can be seen today in the Kardaloma area, start its development and was established as a developed settlement in the early Middle Ages.
+As this settlement is strategically located close to one of the most developed thoroughfares since ancient times, it is the road connecting the interior of Bulgaria, passing through Plovdiv, Peshtera, Batak, Dospat, through the villages of Satovcha, Ablanitsa, crossing the river Mesta, through Vozem, Belotintsi, Seres, Thessaloniki and Athens and used for commercial and transport activity, built and maintained by the Romans, whose remains can be seen today in the Kardaloma area, start its development and was established as a developed settlement in the early Middle Ages.